Illinois Appellate Court Allows Plaintiff to Pursue Aggressive Approach to Legal Fees and Costs Under the Nursing Home Care Act in Recent Decision

 The Appellate Court further held that the Trial Court award of costs in the amount of $147,471.55, which included reimbursement for expert fees, court reporter fees, travel expenses, and mediation costs, was appropriate under the NHCA.
 Id. at ¶ 158.
 The Appellate Court considered the legislative intent behind the NHCA and found that when the General Assembly provided that a licensee shall pay a resident’s “costs,” it was using this term in the broader sense of what are commonly understood as “litigation costs.”
 Id. at ¶ 157.
 The Court reasoned that construing the legislative intent to include only the payment of a resident’s “court costs” would do far less to reduce a nursing home resident’s financial disincentives to engage in litigation to enforce their rights and to discourage nursing homes from violating the rights of residents.
 Id.

-If the Appellate Court adopts the line of reasoning set forth in Grauer in a future published, precedential opinion, then the Plaintiffs’ bar may begin routinely seeking Lodestar fees on small verdicts and contingency fees on large verdicts.
+In light of the Grauer opinion, the Plaintiffs’ bar may begin routinely seeking Lodestar fees on small verdicts and contingency fees on large verdicts.
 Additionally, it appears the Plaintiff’s bar will also be able to seek reimbursement for general litigation costs, which also includes not only reimbursement for traditional court costs but also expert fees, court reporter fees, travel expenses, and mediation costs.

 The other defendants, including CRSA/LCS Employment Services, LLC, Percival Bigol, M.D., Percival A. Bigol, M.D., LTD., and Michelle Hart-Carlson either had directed verdicts entered in their favor or were found not guilty.